markjamesm/markjamesm.github.io/projects.md

 subtitle: Cool projects from the past and present.
 ---

 This page contains a list of my current and past projects.
 I haven't listed every project I've worked on, just some I think are of note.
-If you're looking for my CV, check out my [Linkedin page](https://www.linkedin.com/in/markjamesm/).
+If you're looking for my CV, check out my [Linkedin](https://www.linkedin.com/in/markjamesm/).

 ## Current Projects